nmarsha3/CA-simulator/README.md

 - Create format to represent the Cellular Automata: DONE
 - Be able to read in the CAs from the above format and parse the input and load it into a Board: DONE
 - Simulate the automata using the iterate() method: DONE
+- Create many example Cellular Automata NEED TO DO
 - Create a visual representation of that simulation: NEED TO DO

 To Clone Paper: